cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nwss.md

 This indicator aggregates data originating from the [NWSS](https://www.cdc.gov/nwss/index.html).
 The site-level data is provided un-versioned via the socrata api as the [metric data](https://data.cdc.gov/Public-Health-Surveillance/NWSS-Public-SARS-CoV-2-Wastewater-Metric-Data/2ew6-ywp6/about_data) and [concentration data](https://data.cdc.gov/Public-Health-Surveillance/NWSS-Public-SARS-CoV-2-Concentration-in-Wastewater/g653-rqe2/about_data).
 As described in the [Provider section](#providers), the NWSS is aggregating data from [Verily](https://verily.com/solutions/public-health/wastewater), State Territorial and Local public health agencies, [Wastewater Scan](https://www.wastewaterscan.org/en).

+This data was originally published by the CDC, and is made available here as a convenience to the forecasting community under the terms of the original license, which is [U.S. Government Public Domain](https://www.usa.gov/government-copyright).

 [^1]: These are not realistic values; they are merely chosen to make the example simple to explain.